numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The following pseudo-code lists the main methods defined in the sections below to provide an overview for the final result.
+The Python methods here are illustrative; this is not the Python API, which will need to be proposed in a later NEP.
+For readability they're presented as Python methods, with the equivalent C-side slot signature and the C-API for defining Datatypes.

 Besides the class hierarchy, the first part discusses a few attributes and properties, including the following: